Index

 Start assignment 1.

-• learn how you can use gem5 to profile programs,
+• learn how you can use gem5 to obtain an instruction mix

 Start assignment 2.